HammadKhan999/Vending-Machine-Circuit-Simulation-in-Proteus/README.md

 # Vending-Machine-Circuit-Simulation-in-Proteus
-design and simulate a circuit for a vending machine using switches, lamps (LEDs) and seven segment displays.
-The following design specifications are to be followed:
+design and simulation of circuit for a vending machine using switches, lamps (LEDs) and seven segment displays.
+The following design specifications are followed:
 1. The vending machine takes two types of inputs, coins and choice of product.
 2. The vending machine should accept and differentiate between different